Tag Archive for: active and mobile

 2. Keep Your Knees Mobile

-3. Don’t Stop Your Activities
+3. Do Not Stop Your Activities

 4. Optimize Your Footwear and Walking Mechanics

-5. Opt for Natural, Joint-Friendly Pain Relief
+5. Choose Natural, Joint-Friendly Pain Relief Options

-6. Manage Your Inflammation with Diet and Hydration
+6. Manage Inflammation with Diet and Hydration

-Dr. Carrie Jose, Physical Therapy Specialist, and Mechanical Pain Expert, owns CJ Physical Therapy & Pilates in Portsmouth, NH, and writes for Seacoast Media Group.
-If local to Portsmouth, NH, and looking for help – request a FREE Discovery Visit with one of her Specialists by CLICKING HERE.
+Dr. Carrie Jose, Physical Therapy Specialist and Mechanical Pain Expert, owns CJ Physical Therapy & Pilates in Portsmouth, NH and writes for Seacoast Media Group.
+If you are local to Portsmouth, NH and looking for help with knee arthritis treatment, request a FREE Discovery Visit with one of her specialists to learn how to stay active and protect your knees naturally.

 Seven Tips for an Active and Healthy Thanksgiving